-Master of Applied Criminology.
-To gain admission to the MS.AC program, students must have earned a bachelor's degree with an overall grade point average of 3.00 (on a A-4 point scale).
+Master of Science in Criminal and Social Justice Policy.
+To gain admission to the MS.CSJP program, students must have earned a bachelor's degree with an overall grade point average of 3.00 (on a 4.00 scale).
 Students with a lower undergraduate grade point average may be considered on a conditional basis.
-The bachelor's degree must be earned form a college or university accredited by an agency recognized by the Council for Higher Education Accreditation.
+The bachelor's degree must be earned from a college or university accredited by an agency recognized by the Council for Higher Education Accreditation.

-- Students must also submit portfolio materials including: - An official copy of undergraduate transcripts. - A one page personal statement explaining the student's educational and career goals. - Resume. - Three letters of recommendation.
+Students must also submit portfolio materials including:

+- An official copy of undergraduate transcripts. - A one page personal statement explaining the student's educational and career goals. - Resume. - Three letters of recommendation.